For a writer, stumbling upon a great story idea on a trip is why we get up in the morning.

 Keep an eye out for anything that catches your interest and can be transformed into a story.

 The lone monk standing on the rubbles of Durbar Square seeking alms, the delicious street food that goes beyond dal bhat, or the growing cafe culture in Kathmandu – all of them are potential story ideas.

 Another great way to hunt for ideas is to read local English-language newspapers.
-These include The Himalayan Times, The Kathmandu Post, as well as magazines like The Nepali Man and Wave.
+These include The Himalayan Times, The Kathmandu Post, and magazines such as The Nepali Man and Wave.

-Earthquake-related stories have been reported by almost every single outlet around the world, so it’s a good idea to look for follow-up stories.
-There are many and the world is ready to hear it.
+Earthquake-related stories have been reported by almost every single outlet in the world, so it’s a good idea to look for follow-up stories.

-Though mired in issues related to lack of public infrastructure and sanitation, Kathmandu is still a buzzing metropolis.
-Under its chaotic surface are interesting personalities waiting to be profiled.
+Though mired in issues related to lack of public infrastructure and sanitation, Kathmandu is still a vibrant capital city.
+Under its chaotic surface are countless interesting personalities waiting to be profiled.

 After you find your idea and decide on your story, approaching your subject while you are still in the country is a good idea.

-Most urban Nepalis speak English, but language is always an issue.
-If you’re asking complex questions or looking for nuanced answers, hire an interpreter.
+Most urban Nepalis speak basic English, but if you’re asking complex questions or looking for nuanced answers, hire an interpreter.